Updated: Jan 4

 Step 4 - Place the roast in a roasting pan, fat side up, and into the oven.
-Roast for 45 minutes.
+Roast for 15-20 minutes to get a nice crust.
 Do not be alarmed if the oven gets smoky.
 This is normal as fat melts and the crust – it is well worth the drama.

-Step 5 - Turn the heat down to 300°F, add the rosemary and garlic to the pan, and roast until the internal temperature reaches 120°F. This should take about 70 – 90 minutes.
+Step 5 - Turn the heat down to 250°F, add the rosemary and garlic to the pan, and roast until the internal temperature reaches 120°F.

 Step 6 - Carefully, remove the pan from the oven and transfer the strip loin roast to a large platter or cutting board with a lip to catch the juices.
 Allow the roast to rest for 15 minutes.
 Slice to your desired thickness.
 I prefer thin slices.